pdqcom/simplemdm-toybox/README.md

 ## SimplerMDM

-SimplerMDM is a toy project consisting of a Ruby on Rails backend and a NextJS front end.
+SimplerMDM is a toy project consisting of a Ruby on Rails backend and a NextJS frontend.
 There are several helper scripts included in the `bin` directory.
 Each one has their own help.
 To view the help run `./bin/$command -h`